Anurag-30/knowledge-base/05-Sql/Querying Tables/Readme.md

 `SELECT first_name FROM person WHERE date_of_birth BETWEEN DATE '2019-01-01' AND '2020-01-01' ;` <br />

-This statement gets all the first names who were born between
+This statement gets all the first names who were born between 2019 and 2020. <br />